Mike-Honey/co2-levels/README.md

 ## Futures

 As well as including a broader range of file formats, I have imagined several directions this project could go in, including:
 1. **Integrate data on locations**, e.g. the monitor was at venue X in a particular time period.
-Locations could be categorised e.g. cinema, shop, restaurant etc. Locations could be geocoding for a local perspective.
+Locations could be categorised e.g. cinema, shop, restaurant etc. Locations could be geocoded for a local perspective.
 I'm thinking the ICS Calendar file format, which can be exported from Outlook, might be a starting format for this.
 It already provides rich data entry features e.g. date/time, location, categorisation.
-2.
+2. Automated pipeline for data updates.